Our Dog Owners Offer Their Top Feeding Tips:

 Don’t Mix Prepared Foods

-Trying to save money on your pet’s food?
-Don’t do it by mixing a high quality dog food with a lower quality one.
+Are you trying to save money on your pet’s food?
+Don’t do it by mixing high-quality dog food with a lower quality one.
 Often, premium foods are packed with nutrients and require less food to be fed, making them a good buy.

 Casual observation has demonstrated that dogs prefer ceramic bowls, followed by stainless steel.
 Plastic bowls are too easy to chew, especially for puppies, likely to gnaw on anything in sight.
 The bowl should not be a part of your dog’s meal.
 Plastic dishes can also harbor bacteria and retain odors, leading to allergic reactions, or even your dog’s rejection of its food.